gourie/kaggle_inclass/README.md

         ![New notebook](./img/kaggle_newnotebook.png)
     - select File > Open Notebook to upload the template notebook that you downloaded from Toledo.
         ![Upload notebook](./img/kaggle_uploadnotebook.png)
-    - once the template notebook has been loaded, you can change the notebook name and save a first version.
+    - once the template notebook has been loaded, change the notebook name to **<group_name>_notebook** and save a first version.
         ![Save notebook](./img/kaggle_savenotebook.png)
     - share this notebook in *writer mode* with all the group members
         ![Save notebook](./img/kaggle_sharenotebook.png)
-    - share the group notebook in *reader mode* with the TAs to allow grading your submission for this course project.
+    - share the group notebook in *reader mode* with all the TAs to allow grading your submission for this course project.

 ## step3: code and version your team notebook
 Now that your team has been setup, you can really get started with the assignment.